Omega-3 Deficiency: 6 Signs & Symptoms

 If you experience a deficiency of omega-3, you should start including the nutrient into your diet daily, whether through food or supplementation.
 Through the help of supplements, omega-3s can start being absorbed by the body in just a matter of hours.

 However, it may take some time for your omega-3 levels to restore to normal amounts and reverse the signs of deficiency, which is why it is crucial to supplement the nutrient routinely.
-With a consistent intake, you may start to see a relief of deficiency symptoms within six weeks to six months.
+With a consistent intake, you may start to see relief of deficiency symptoms within six weeks to six months.

 Start Boosting Your Omega-3 Intake

-Omega-3s are crucial nutrients that support several functions in the body, but not everyone receives as many of these nutrients as they should.
+Omega-3s are crucial nutrients that support several functions in the body, but not everyone receives as many of these nutrients as they should.Â

+At iwi life, we make omega-3 intake easy.
 If you are concerned about not receiving enough omega-3s through your current diet, try iwi life today.
-Just taking one of these softgels per day can help you maintain healthy omega-3 levels and enjoy peace of mind.
 Explore our complete family of omega-3 supplements to see the variety of benefits that these fatty acids can have for your overall health and wellness.

 Sources: